act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 #### Passed Example 12

-This [HTML web page][] is passing rule [_Document has an instrument to move focus to main block of content_][document has instrument to main] because the second link is such an instrument.
+This [HTML web page][] is passing rule [_Document has an instrument to move focus to the main area of content_][document has instrument to main] because the second link is such an instrument.
 Note that it does not pass [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] because the skip link is not the first [focusable][] element on the page.

 ```html
 <html lang="en">